Infinite-Time Singularities of the Lagrangian Mean Curvature Flow

-\begin{proof} Note that $X_b$ is a compact, smooth manifold, with the smooth metric $\iota^*g$.
-It follows from the growth rate condition that $u$ obeys the linear heat equation on $X_b$ in the sense of distribution.
-Hence, $u$ must be a constant on $X_b$.
+\begin{proof} Note that $(X_1,\iota^*g)$ is a flat torus.
+It follows from the growth rate condition that $u$ obeys the linear heat equation on $X_1$ in the sense of distribution.
+Hence, $u$ must be a constant on $X_1$.
 It follows from the zero integration condition that $u\equiv0$. \end{proof}